commandprompt/pgmanage-docs/src/en/02_quick_start.md

 The Master Password is used to encrypt the sensitive data such as database access credentials, SSH keys etc. and will be requested each time you open the application.

 In case if lost, the Master Password may be reset by clicking the `Reset Master Password` button.
 > _**Note:**_ resetting the master password will erase all the information that was encrypted with it, including database connection credentials.
+> _**Note:**_ PgManage Enterprise Edition does not rely on a Master Password for credential protection and will not prompt for one.

 👋 Welcome to PgManage